 3) START rehab, recovery, and strengthening strategies guided by your coach, physical therapist, sports med chiro, etc. Rehab then becomes prehab--adopt the philosophy that your body deserves to have these regular recovery and strengthening modalities.
 It is about prevention as much as maintenance to help you remain balanced.

 4) START cross training once cleared by your medical practitioner.
 Cross training includes non impact cardio, strength circuits, mobility, core, yoga, etc. These in the end will help you become an overall balanced and more powerful runner.
 Then the guidance of an endurance coach can help guide you through the proper training cycles that are periodized for your body and lifestyle.
 You don't need a coach; however, a coach is here to do all the leg work for you and optimize your time with their experience, care, and scientific knowledge.
 You may hear often others say to the injured: "Rest and you will come back stronger."
 This is partly true.
-The complete statement is: Rest from running, while you work on your weaknesses/imbalances then you will come back stronger.
+The complete statement is: Rest from what caused the injury, while you work on your weaknesses/imbalances then you will come back stronger.

-5) START a customized training plan and training log.
-A plan will help you create a rhythm to be balanced in your training.
 A training log will help you reflect what is working and what is not.
 Whether you have a specific time goal, qualify for Boston, or rediscover a new fitness routine while avoiding injury, a plan and log will help you reach it in a balanced and consistent way.
 If a results-oriented training plan is too time consuming to create, hire a coach to help you.
 A coach can help you create the right habits, achieve results, and provide accountability on what to do, when to do it, and in what doses for an optimal performance for you.
-Not matter what: give yourself the gift of movement of at least 30 minutes / day for your health.
-A walk is better than no walk at all.
+No matter what: give yourself the gift of movement of at least 30 minutes / day for your health.
+A walk is better than none at all.